sanjhsh/expense_tracker/README.md

 ## Expense tracker project using Python

 ## Requirements:
-- [ ] Collect user inputs to store expenses by category (e.g., Food, Travel, Entertainment).
+- [x] Collect user inputs to store expenses by category (e.g., Food, Travel, Entertainment).
-- [ ] Use dictionaries to organize expenses by category.
+- [x] Use dictionaries to organize expenses by category.
 - [ ] Implement functions to:
+    - [ ] Calculate the total expenses.
-    - [ ] Calculate the total and average expenses.
+    - [ ] Calculate the average expenses.
     - [ ] Display expenses by category.

 ## TODO on separate branch: